romahawk/ai-workflow/scripts/audit-guardrails.md

   WARN if last entry is 30–90 days ago.
   FAIL if no entries or last entry > 90 days ago.

+6.5 ROADMAP UPDATED THIS WEEK
+  Command: git log --since="7 days ago" --oneline -- docs/ROADMAP.md
+  PASS if ≥ 1 commit to docs/ROADMAP.md appears in the last 7 days.
+  WARN if last commit to docs/ROADMAP.md is 8–30 days ago.
+  FAIL if docs/ROADMAP.md has never been committed or last touched > 30 days ago.
+  Note: a Monday Weekly Sync issue opened this week counts as PASS even without a direct file commit, if the weekly-sync workflow (check 5.5) is present and enabled.

 ---

 ## CATEGORY 7 — AI role boundary (CLAUDE.md content audit)
 Read CLAUDE.md.

 7.1 AI ROLE BOUNDARY DEFINED